 It’s even possible that a dealership with poor reviews could WANT their dealership’s listing to NOT show up high in organic searches.
 God forbid that a prospective car shopper sees other consumer’s negative comments about that dealership right in the search results, without having to visit any review site.
 Now the dealership has two choices.
 First, it can clean up its reputation and somehow get consumers to leave positive comments in the search results to counter-balance the negative one.
 Or, second, try to make their dealership as invisible as possible in search results — search engine optimization… but in reverse.

 Stay tuned my friends, this is all very new, and reviews are going to get even more interesting.
 Decisions about how to handle those comments that will soon appear in your search results will need to be made.
 And you should have strategies in place to handle them.
+It’s important for businesses to use a telephone answering service to never miss a customer call again and gain better customer reviews.

 Interesting times are ahead.
 In this highly-competitive industry it is best to be ready ahead of time, rather than play catch up when it may be too late.